qinwang/gitlab-ce/doc/development/documentation/workflow.md

 - It changes a process, workflow, or feature previously documented

-Documentation is not required when a feature is changed on the backend only and does not affect the user directly.
+Documentation is not required when a feature is changed on the backend only and does not directly affect the way that any user or administrator would interact with GitLab.

 ## Documentation blurb